Free Kitchen Hacks eBook

 A delicious crispy on the outside, soft on the inside crust smothered with cheese, flavorful sauce, and toppings can only be made better with an over-easy egg.
 And when it’s as simple as piling on ingredients and sticking it in the oven, you’ll be tempted to make this again and again.

 Plus, it’s ready in 15 minutes from start to finish, making it one of my easiest vegetarian recipe ideas.
-This morning ‘za, along with this Pan-Fried Egg and Cheese Sandwich, is by far the most requested brekkie in my house!
+This morning ‘za, along with this Pan-Fried Egg and Cheese Sandwich, are by far the most requested brekkies in my house!

 Naan Breakfast Pizza Ingredients